Olatubosun/rocksdb.docs/RocksDB-FAQ.md

 **Q: DB operations fail because of out-of-space.
 How can I unblock myself?**

 A: First clear up some free space.
-And then you need to restart the DB to get it back to normal.
-Now there isn't a way to unblock the DB without restarting it.
+The DB will automatically start accepting operations once enough free space is available.
+The only exception is if 2PC is enabled and the WAL sync fails (in this case, the DB needs to be reopened).
+See [[Background Error Handling]] for more details.